otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 };
 ```

-> **Note:** JSDoc is for documenting functions and files.
-For inline comments, use regular JavaScript `//` comments.

 ---

 ## Exercises

-> **Note:** Complete as many tasks as you can.
-If short on time, prioritise earlier tasks.

 ### AI Usage Guidelines

-AI tools are encouraged but use them critically:

-- Refine your prompts - vague prompts yield vague responses
-- Validate AI output - don't trust it blindly
-- Acknowledge AI usage at the top of any AI-assisted file:
+Acknowledge AI usage at the top of any AI-assisted file:

 ```javascript
 /**